This page is a draft; please contact me if you plan to quote or cite it in any serious academic work.

 Before the two reporters are done, they not only take that artifact from a grave, they lie about it, attempt to implicate a soldier, and make racist “good Indian” comments about the tribe that is massacred as a result.
 Matt Dillon can’t hang them, but says he wishes he could — or that he could turn them over to the chief whose burying ground they desecrated.
 But the chief is dead, and all Dillon can do is punch the man who makes the “good Indian” remark, and send them out of town.
 John Dehner, who played the hero journalist of the series “Frontier Gentleman,” is no hero here — cast as the quieter of the two reporters.
 At least he doesn’t say anything that gets him punched by Dillon.

-The first bright spot for journalism in Dodge City is the reporter in the episode “The Correspondent.”
-In the script by Marian Clark (with editorial supervision by Meston), Dillon finally meets a tough-minded but fair reporter who is willing to learn the truth about things from the marshal.
+The first bright spot for journalism in Dodge City was the reporter in the episode “The Correspondent.”
+In the script by Marian Clark (with editorial supervision by Meston), Dillon finally met a tough-minded but fair reporter willing to learn the truth about things from the marshal.

 Both are still suspicious of each other in the beginning.
 The reporter, Reid Norton “a correspondent out of St. Louis,” literally runs into Dodge City’s Doc Adams, says he’s heard of a stage holdup a few days earlier, and wants “the real story, not some romanticized account.”
 Doc, skeptical, sends him to Marshal Dillon, who Norton expects will be a swaggering braggart.